 - 23.1.
 A qualified medical person: (Doctor, Physiotherapist, or First Aider), capable of taking charge of on-court injuries must be present at the tournament venue at all times during play and be in close proximity to the courts; they should be provided with a RT radio so they are contactable at all times.
 The HO to ensure that the medical person on duty each day (if different from day to day) is introduced to the Referee so they can be briefed on protocols - 23.2.
-The cost of the medical provider to be met by the HO ideally this service is provided on a volunteer basis - 23.3.
+The medical person or HO to provide a suitable medical kit for attending to oncourt injuries; specifically stopping bleeding.
+Self adhesive bandage tape is best for fingers (needs to be narrow), knees etc. Bandaids do not work to stop bleeding as players are too sweaty.
+There should also be a good supply of cold spray available - 23.3.
+The cost of the medical provider to be met by the HO ideally this service is provided on a volunteer basis - 23.4.
 It is recommended that Physiotherapy services are provided free of charge however a charge may be made for strapping.
-Clarification the Physiotherapist may also be the medical person to attend to on-court injuries - 23.4.
-The HO to ensure there is a good supply of ice which is easily accessed.
-A first aid kit and blook kit should be located at the medical desk, courtside.
-The first aid kit to include sticking plasters which will stick to players who are sweating.
-Ideally it will contain cold spray, however some HO's may choose not to supply this which must be notified at the Managers Meeting. - 23.5.
+Clarification the Physiotherapist may also be the medical person to attend to on-court injuries - 23.5.
+The HO to ensure there is a good supply of ice which is easily accessed. - 23.6.
+A first aid kit and blood spill kit should be located at the medical desk, courtside. - 23.7.
+The blood spill kit to contain: antiseptic wipes, gloves, paper towels, a disposal bag - 23.8.
 The HO to notify a local physiotherapy clinic of the tournament and make arrangements should a player require urgent treatment.
 If the on-site medical person is not a physiotherapist it is very important to have this arrangement in place.
 Often players will arrive at the tournament from a tournament the week prior and will require physiotherapy or massage in the days leading up to the tournament